mozilla-mobile/shared-docs/git_guide.md

 - [Good first bugs](#good-first-bugs)

 ## Getting started
-To get started with git,first install git from the given link or if you have already installed it then update to its latest version.
+To get started with git, first install git from the given link or if you have already installed it then update to its latest version.
 - [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 After installing git successfully, make a account at github.